 As soon as my daughter was old enough, as in she could maybe hold a slice of pizza and take a tentative bite, I took her on a date to my favorite pizza joint.
 While conversation with a three-year-old was limited, it was the time we spent together that made the difference.

 As she has grown up and the concept of a “date” is slowly beginning to form in her little mind, she loves it when it’s just her and I out together or her and dad.
 Nurturing the child-parent relationship with dates is one of my favorite ways to spend time together – and here are some ideas to make it one of your favorite times too.

 Here are a few tips for maximizing this special time with your child from Kidding Around Owner Bethany Winston.

 - Don’t make the date a reward for good behavior.

 Don’t let this treat be one that has to be earned.
 Make it a treat that they get just because you love them and want to spend time with them.
-The kid that constantly presses your buttons is likely the kid that also really needs your attention.
+The kid who constantly presses your buttons is likely the kid who also really needs your attention.